 Changing the name Facebook to Meta is a clever move to attempt to shun the responsibility of the socio-economic damage uncontrollable freedom within a totalitarian monism a social media platform ignites.

 You see, when you promote a surreal world, as the derivative of meta infers, you can operate with the impunity of a video game.
 You can hide behind the impunity of fiction.
 Not unlike people cannot legitimately sue a standup comedian for telling the blatant truth amidst laughter.
 Hello John Oliver.

 You can no longer sue Fox News for not reporting the truth.
-For after it had gotten sued many times, it removed itself from the FCC declaration of a news channel.
+After it had gotten sued many times, it removed itself from the FCC declaration of a news channel.
 This is how you keep doing what you do while circumventing legislation.

-Rest assured more moral infractions will occur on Meta and elsewhere on the internet.
-We must define the theory of humanity, that deploys the systems that deploy the rules, in that order, to improve the evolutionary excellence of the human race.
+More moral infractions will occur on Meta and elsewhere on the internet.
+We must define the theory of humanity, which deploys the systems that deploy the rules in that order to improve the evolutionary excellence of the human race.